LeonardoGentile/LayoutManager/README.md

 ####Examples:
 - If we are using a vertical 3 panes layout, the `ctrl+alt+shift+2` shortcut will send the file to the 2nd (vertical) pane
-- If we are using a squared (4 panes) layout the same `ctrl+alt+shift+2` shortcut will send the file to the 2nd pane of the squared layout
+- If we are using a grid (4 panes) layout the same `ctrl+alt+shift+2` shortcut will send the file to the 2nd pane of the grid layout
 - Similarly if we are using an horizontal 3 panes layout the same `ctrl+alt+shift+2` shortcut will send the current file to the 2nd (horizontal) pane.

 ####Commands